LinguistDeveloper/clarive/docs/en/devel/js-api/fs.markdown

 ---
-title: Cla.fs - Local Filesystem Access
+title: cla/fs - Local Filesystem Access
 ---

 These functions are for accessing the Clarive